sealx017/PredLMM/README.md

 ## Notebook Description

 The jupyter notebook titled as PredLMM_notebook contains all the steps for implementing PredLMM on an example dataset provided in "Data" folder.
-The main module containing all the necessary python functions can be found inside the folder PredLMM.
+The main module containing all the necessary python functions can be found inside the folder "PredLMM".

 ## Data Description